 If you’re a new writer, I would absolutely recommend you spend some time on a plot generator with a notebook handy to scribble any ideas that grab you.
 Don’t waste time fretting over what you’re going to write first.
 What you need to do is get writing.
 Your ability to brainstorm and develop ideas will come with time and practice.

-Remember that anything that can be considered “inspiration” for writing but isn’t itself writing can very quickly become a distraction and an excuse to procrastinate.
+Remember that anything that can be considered “inspiration” for writing but isn’t the act of writing itself can very quickly become a distraction and an excuse to procrastinate.
 If you’re stuck, this might help you work through some ideas or generate some new ones, but the best thing you can do is to sit down, focus, and do the work.

 I also think it’s important to bear in mind that you should not rely solely on generators because they tend to be very tropey and repetitive.
 At the end of the day, these generators are a tool, and when used in the right way, I think they can be extremely helpful.